Osborne to bump up UK borrowing target by 5 billion pounds - Reuters poll

-LONDON British finance minister George Osborne will have to borrow 5 billion pounds more this financial year than he planned in July, according to a Reuters poll conducted before a budget statement he is due to deliver on Wednesday.
+LONDON Chancellor George Osborne will have to borrow 5 billion pounds more this financial year than he planned in July, according to a Reuters poll conducted before a budget statement he is due to deliver on Wednesday.

 Government borrowing in the 2015/16 financial year is 11 percent less than it was at the same point in 2014, but progress in cutting the deficit has been slower than Osborne might have hoped, in part reflecting slower economic growth mid-way through the year.